semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ### Contributing through GitHub

 Feel free to fork our repository and make a pull request; we'll contact you about signing our CLA.
-Make a pull request to the  [TODO, change this to a description list] [rules repository](https://github.com/returntocorp/semgrep-rules) with two files:
+Make a pull request to the [rules repository](https://github.com/returntocorp/semgrep-rules) with two files:
 1. The semgrep pattern (.yml)
 2. The test file (with the file extension of the language or framework).
 The test file must contain at least one positive and one negative test case in order to get approved!